duz-sg/Conway-s-Game-of-Life/README.md

 Any live cell with more than three live neighbours dies, as if by over-population.

 Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

+# Usage:
+perl GameOfLife.pl

+# Background:
+This script born in a hackathon within a time limit, may not be the optimal solution, just share for fun